From big 3s to Big Three, the Spurs had it all in the NBA Finals' raucous return to San Antonio.

 Game 4 is Thursday here, where the Heat are 3-22 in the regular season and so far zero wins and one really bad beating in the postseason.

 "We got what we deserved," Heat coach Erik Spoelstra said.
+"I didn't even recognize the team that was out there tonight."

 Duncan shot 3 of 13 for nine points, his worst performance ever in his 25 NBA Finals games, in the Heat's 103-84 victory Sunday.
 Tony Parker wasn't much better, shooting 5 of 14 and committing five turnovers, and Manu Ginobili admitted afterward the veteran trio had to play well for the Spurs to win.